sjramblings/gh-dep-search/README.md

 ## Intended Use 🎯

-- This script is intended to be used as an extension with the GitHub CLI tool, enhancing its capabilities for repository analysis and management.
+- This script is intended to be used as an extension with the GitHub command-line tool, enhancing its capabilities for repository analysis and management.